sktlim/obsidian-cs-notes/Fundamentals/Networks/Network Layers/Network Layer/Network Address Translation (NAT).md

-> Modifies IP address information in packet headers as they pass through a router, allowing multiple devices on a private network to share a single public IP address.
+> Modifies IP address information in packet headers as they pass through a router, allowing multiple devices on a **private network** to share a single public IP address.
 >
-> NAT is commonly used for conserving IPv4 addresses and providing a layer of security by masking internal IPs.
+> Network Address Translation (NAT) is commonly used for conserving IPv4 addresses and providing a layer of security by masking internal IPs.

 ![[NAT.png]]